 Spring & Autumn

 Walk the Cotna circuit around the 12 acre valley with Sara & Dave, foraging wild seasonal food as we go.
-Learn to identify foods in our hedgerows, woodland & fields.
-After foraging, spend a couple of hours cooking up a creative meal in the kitchen with Sara, then sit down to a delicious feast together with us in the farmhouse – and with Dave’s cider of course!
-You will take home ideas and recipes for dishes like pennywort canapés, fresh nettle tortellini with wild garlic butter, alexander risotto, flower & micro leaf salad, comfrey shoot curry, sloe chocolate or cleavers ice-cream. (£50, £95 for two)
+Learn to identify foods in our hedgerows, woodland & fields. (£20, £30 for small group) After foraging, spend a couple of hours cooking up a creative meal in the kitchen with Sara, then sit down to a delicious feast together with us in the farmhouse – and with Dave’s cider of course!
+You will take home ideas and recipes for dishes like pennywort canapés, fresh nettle tortellini with wild garlic butter, alexander risotto, flower & micro leaf salad, comfrey shoot curry, sloe chocolate or cleavers ice-cream. (£55, £100 for two, including walk)

 No Dig Gardening: